undistro/zora/docs/configuration/scan-schedule.md

 The recommended approach is to provide parameters through Helm.

+!!! danger "Costly scan scheduling"
+    Overly frequent scheduling of scans can increase networking costs significantly, especially for vulnerability scans, which involve downloading a vulnerability database and pulling images.

 !!! warning
     If you directly edit the `ClusterScan` resource, be cautious when running the next update via Helm, as the value may be overwritten.